openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 be present more than once.

 `path`:
-: REQUIRED if the credential format uses a JSON-based claims structure; MUST NOT be present otherwise.
+: REQUIRED if the Credential Format uses a JSON-based claims structure; MUST NOT be present otherwise.
 The value MUST be a claims path pointer that specifies the path to the claim within the Verifiable Credential, as defined in (#claims_path_pointer).

 `namespace`:
-: REQUIRED if the credential format is based on ISO 18013-5; MUST NOT be present otherwise.
+: REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
 The value MUST be a string that specifies the namespace of the claim within the Verifiable Credential, e.g., `org.iso.18013.5.1`.

 `claim_name`:
-: REQUIRED if the credential format is based on ISO 18013-5; MUST NOT be present otherwise.
+: REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
 The value MUST be a string that specifies the name of the claim within the provided namespace in the Verifiable Credential, e.g., `first_name`.